 The focus of the Rockefeller Center tour is the art, much of which was curated by Rockefeller’s wife Abigail.
 Most of the art – like the buildings themselves – was done in the Art Deco style.
 All of it was meant to symbolize humanity’s progress toward new frontiers in science and industry.

 Another work with religious overtones is Wisdom, an Art Deco icon over the entrance to the main building of Rockefeller Center, which was a favorite of Rockefeller Jr.’s.
-Created by Lee Lawrie, Wisdom’s commanding gesture and the accompanying biblical quote convey his strength.
+Also a work by Lee Lawrie, Wisdom’s commanding gesture and the accompanying biblical quote convey his strength.

 Three other works that stood out along the Rockefeller Center tour included a sculpture and two murals.
 Isamu Noguchi’s News sculpture made of 10 tons of hollow steel graces the entrance to the Associated Press building.
 Dean Cornwell’s The History of Transportation mural was added to 10 Rockefeller Center just after World War II.
 In striking red and gold, it depicts various modes of transportation important to the development of America through the boom of commercial air travel.